Imago

 22. Los Angeles Chargers: DT Peter Woods

 There were no guards worthy of this pick, so the Chargers shift focus to defensive tackle, which is probably their next-biggest hole on the roster.
 Peter Woods is a gifted athlete, but his college production wasn’t where you wanted it to be.
-He’ll still be a first rounder, though.
+He’ll still be a first-rounder, though.

 23. Philadelphia Eagles: OT Caleb Lomu

 Lane Johnson is returning this year, but it’s time to prepare for life without him.
-There were a few offensive tackles they could’ve taken here, but Caleb Lomu is probably the most NFL ready, so if he can sit for a year behind Johnson, I have no doubt he could be really solid when he takes over.
+There were a few offensive tackles they could’ve taken here, but Caleb Lomu is probably the most NFL-ready, so if he can sit for a year behind Johnson, I have no doubt he could be really solid when he takes over.

 24. Dallas Cowboys: CB Colton Hood

 After the Cowboys went defensive end at No. 12, I have them taking Colton Hood at 24.
-He took over as Tennessee’s CB1 while McCoy was out, and played extremely well, and he tested well at the combine.
+He took over as Tennessee’s CB1 while McCoy was out, and played extremely well, and tested well at the combine.
 I think he’s worthy of a first-round pick, especially for a team that really needs CB help.

 25. Chicago Bears: DT Caleb Banks

 The Bears need a lot of defensive help, but if they can shore up the defensive tackle spot, it will solve a lot of their problems.
-Caleb Banks is massive, but he played less than 1,000 snaps in his career.
+Caleb Banks is massive, but he played fewer than 1,000 snaps in his career.
 He’ll be a work in progress, but his potential is through the roof.

 26. Buffalo Bills: WR Omar Cooper